aspose-cells-cloud/aspose-cells-cloud-docs/en/getting-started/technical-support/_index.md

 ---

 ## **Aspose.Cloud Technical Support**

 Aspose provides unlimited free technical support for all its products.
 The support is available to all users, including evaluation.

 If you need help with Aspose.Cells Cloud, consider the following:

-- The main avenue for support is the [Aspose.Forums](http://forum.aspose.cloud/) .
+- The main avenue for support is the [Aspose.Forum](http://forum.aspose.cloud/) .
 Post your question in the [Aspose.Cells Forum](https://forum.aspose.cloud/c/cells) and it will be answered within a few hours.
-The questions are answered directly by the Aspose.Cells for Cloud development team.
+The questions are answered directly by the Aspose.Cells Cloud development team.
 - Please note, Aspose does not provide technical support over the phone.
 Phone support is only available for sales and purchase questions.
 - When expecting a reply in the forums, please allow for time zone differences.